lloydmeta/chase-rs/README.md

 ### Goals

-- Returns line numbers with each line yielded
+- Provide line numbers with each line yielded
+- Ability to exit the watch loop programmatically
+- Deals with file rotations automatically
 - Cross-platform async
 - Configurable (which line to start on, delays and retries)
 - Easy to use synchronously